-One of the best food choices for optimal nutrition is raw vegetables.
+Probably the best food choice for optimal nutrition is raw vegetables.
 What better way is there to consume them than to toss them in a lovely, fresh salad dressing?

 There is no limit to the variations of salads you can make!
 Here are a few suggestions to get you started.
 Feel free to pick and choose ingredients according to your personal preferences.
 Let me know in the comments below what other things you like to add.